Simian-Web-Apps/simian-deploy-render/README.md

 1. Start your app via [Simian Evaluation Portal](https://evaluate.simiansuite.com/).
    (If you want to bookmark the app for direct access, make sure the bookmark does not contain the `?tab_uuid=...` because that `tab_uuid` identifies a specific instance of the app which is no longer valid after closing the app.)

-Notes:
-1. Simian Portal supports app sharing and access management, but app access on [Simian Evaluation Portal](https://evaluate.simiansuite.com/) is restricted to yourself only and solely serves evaluation purposes.
+> Simian Portal supports app sharing and access management, but app access on [Simian Evaluation Portal](https://evaluate.simiansuite.com/) is restricted to yourself only and solely serves evaluation purposes.
-   Contact [simiansuite.com](https://simiansuite.com/contact-us/) for Simian Portal cloud, and on-premises options.
+> Contact [simiansuite.com](https://simiansuite.com/contact-us/) for Simian Portal cloud, and on-premises options.

-1. Simian Portal works with a range of backend platforms from docker to Azure, and other cloud providers.
+> Simian Portal works with a range of backend platforms from docker to Azure, and other cloud providers.
-   For evaluation purposes render.com has been chosen because of its convenient deployment path from code on GitHub to a live FastAPI web service, its free entry offering and paid upgrade path, and last but not least because your code remains under your control.
+> For evaluation purposes render.com has been chosen because of its convenient deployment path from code on GitHub to a live FastAPI web service, its free entry offering and paid upgrade path, and last but not least because your code remains under your control.

 # Thanks
 Gratefully forked from [Render Examples - FastAPI](https://github.com/render-examples/fastapi) who thanks [Harish](https://harishgarg.com) for the [inspiration to create a FastAPI quickstart for Render](https://twitter.com/harishkgarg/status/1435084018677010434) and for some sample code!